PaperMC/docs/docs/paper/dev/event-api/event-listeners.md

 ## The listener method

-The method body does not need to return any data, for this reason use `void` as the return type.
+The method body does not need to return any data, for this reason, use void as the return type.
-Listeners take in a single parameter, which is the event that is being listened for.
+Listeners take in a single parameter, which is the event that is being listened to.

 ```java title="ExampleListener.java"
 public class ExampleListener implements Listener {